 The oldest recorded member of the McMicking family is reportedly Mahun (Maheune), who resided in the town of Girvan, north of the City of Ayr, around 820-870 AD.
 He was amongst Alpin’s party that invaded Kintyre as recorded in 836 AD.
 Alpin was the father of Kenneth MacAlpin (the First), the first “King of the Scots”.

 The names (and eventual surnames) of Mahun’s decendants evolved over several centuries from Mahun to MacMahun and MacMichan and eventually MacMickin.
-Many variations also took place that includes such surnames as McMeeken, McMechen, and dozens of others.
+Many variations also took place that include such surnames as McMeeken, McMechen and dozens of others.
 But all share the same ancestral link with Mahun and Clan Mac Miadhachain.

 The McMicking family has a rich and vibrant history with significant records dating back as far as the 13th century in Ayrshire, Scotland.
 During the 1700's many Scots and Brits immigrated to the New World of America and later to the South Seas and Australia.

-A great number of McMickings immigrated from Scotland in the 18th and 19th centuries to destinations around the world, and this site is dedicated to those whose ancestors chose to settle in the American colonies, the colonies of Canada, the colonies in Australia, as well as other points including Argentina, Uruguay, Brazil, Philippines, India, Indonesia, Japan and other locations.
+A great number of McMickings immigrated from Scotland in the 18th and 19th centuries to destinations around the world, and this site is dedicated to those whose ancestors chose to settle in the American colonies, the colonies of Canada, the colonies in Australia, as well as other points some of which include Argentina, Uruquay, Brazil, Philippines, India, Indonesia, and Japan.

 by Robert MacMicking, Esq.